 4. Preventing and Coping with Harassment

-(For actual response procedures, please also refer to Sections: 5.
+(For actual response procedures, please also refer to the following sections: 5.
 Harassment Counseling, 6.
 The Investigation Process, and the Harassment Prevention and Response Chart).

 (1) Outline of Harassment Prevention Systems at the Departmental Level